Stainless revamp for sunshine coast beach

 The unique setting of the pool (located on the beach), meant fabrication was largely done onsite.

-“Because of the different shapes of the pool and the way we had to configure the posts for the fencing, we couldn’t manufacture panels in the workshop,” says Kevin.
+“Because of the different shapes of the pool and the way we had to configure the posts for the fencing, we couldn’t manufacture panels in the workshop,” says Paige’s spokesman.
 “It would have been too disjointed so, instead, we rolled the shapes to the outline, cut them to length and then physically made it on site to ensure the most accurate fit.”

 Some work had to be scheduled around tide times as the pool sits 10 feet from sea level with the fence right on the edge.
-To get around this, Kevin said every second post was welded from the inside with the remaining posts completed on the outside.
+To get around this, every second post was welded from the inside with the remaining posts completed on the outside.

 To further help protect the job from tea staining, the welds were hand passivated with a gel and then coated with three different coatings from the Cyndan Rapelle range.
 These coatings were “Stainless Steel Cleaner”, “Cleans All” and “Stainless Steel Sentry”.